patching...

 Still, said Medearis, the site carves out a niche for professional purposes but is not the best tool for socializing online.
 “I have much more of an online social life through Facebook,” he said.

 Linkedin has experienced steady growth over the past year.
 On May 19, the company went public on the New York Stock Exchange.
-Eager investors took note, and the company’s stocks rose by 109 percent to a $94.25-a-share closing price.
+Eager investors took note, and the company’s stocks to a $94.25-a-share closing price.

-By July, it had surpassed Myspace as the No. 2 social network in the U.S. On Aug.
+By July, as the No. 2 social network in the U.S. On Aug.
 4, it became the world's largest social networking site, with membership in more 200 countries and offices in almost 20 countries.

 It's not surprising, then, that more than half of the site's membership is outside of the U.S. In June, it surpassed 10 million members in India.
 On Thursday, it passed 1 million members in Belgium, and just opened an office in Munich, Germany.
 There are now 6 million members in the UK, and two million each in Spain, Italy, and the Netherlands.